What to Prepare ‘Just IN Case’: A Calm Guide to Essential Information for Your Loved Ones

 3. Store Securely: Choose a known, accessible place at home—a drawer, shelf, or with your important documents.

-4. Review Seasonally: Set a reminder to update details every few months or after any major life change.
+4. Review Seasonally: Set a reminder to update details every few months or after any major life change – our seasonal review ritual can help with this.

 How the JINC Journal Makes Preparation Simple and Supportive